 Author of two literary poetry collections…

-I put my web investigator hat on yesterday, something I do once in a while to see how and where Subprimal Poetry Art is being mentioned.
+I put my web investigator hat on yesterday, something I do once in a while to see how and where Subprimal Poetry Art/Music is being mentioned.
 It’s fun to see if the word of our efforts is spreading.

 During my travels, I can across a post by Denise Hill over at New Pages where she talks about the work we’re doing combining music and poetry.
 She wrote this back in October, but I just found out about it.